Hercules Returns: Reception

-While the Rotten Tomatoes approval rating is currently N/A, Hercules Returns received positive reviews from critics and audiences alike at the time of its release.
+Hercules Returns received mixed reviews from critics at the time of its release; some praised the humour, while others criticised the plot and structure.
+However, the film has since gained a cult following.
+As of 2019, it had an audience rating of 95% on review aggregator website Rotten Tomatoes.

 ARIA Music Awards

 The ARIA Music Awards are a set of annual ceremonies presented by Australian Recording Industry Association (ARIA), which recognise excellence, innovation, and achievement across all genres of the music of Australia.
 They commenced in 1987.